-- The measured levels of NO2 were very good at all monitors at all times; - ✤ The measured levels of SO2 were very good at all monitors at all times; - + The measured levels of O3 were generally very good or good.
-The Wyong and Wallsend monitors recorded fair levels for three and four hours respectively; - + The measured PM{2.5} levels were very good or good at all monitors at all times with the exception of the Wyee monitor which recorded two days with fair levels; and, - The measured PM10 levels were very good or good at all monitors at all times. +
+- The measured levels of NO2 were very good at all monitors at all times; - The measured levels of SO2 were very good at all monitors at all times; - + The measured levels of O_3 were generally very good or good.
+The Wallsend and Wyong monitors recorded fair levels approximately 1% of the time; - + The measured PM{2.5} levels were very good to good at all monitors with the exception of the Wyee monitor which recorded one day with fair levels; and, - + The measured PM10 levels were very good or good at all monitors with the exception of the Wallsend and Wyong monitors which both recorded one day with fair levels.

-All recorded rolling annual average levels were less than or equal to the applicable annual (calendar year) standards in April 2016, except for the Wyee monitor which recorded a rolling annual average $PM{2.5}$ level of 9.4μg/m3 at the end of April 2016.
+All recorded rolling annual average levels were below the applicable annual (calendar year) standards in February 2016 except for the Wyee monitor which recorded a rolling annual average PM{2.5} level of 8.4μ g/m3 at the end of February 2016.